carpentries/instructor-training/episodes/02-practice-learning.md

 ## The Carpentries Pedagogical Model

 The Carpentries aims to teach computational competence to learners.
-We take an applied approach, avoiding the theoretical and general in favor of the practical and specific.
+We take an applied approach, avoiding the theoretical and general in favour of the practical and specific.
 By showing learners how to solve specific problems with specific tools and providing hands-on practice, we develop learners' confidence and lay the foundation for future learning.